Novelis opens aluminium recycling plant in Germany

 "We will be sourcing scrap from just about everywhere in Europe," he said, including Germany, Scandinavia, Spain, France, Italy and Eastern Europe.

-About 300,000 tonnes of the metal produced will go to the giant Alunorf rolling mill in Germany, which produces about 1.5 million tonnes of rolled aluminium annually and is jointly owned by Novelis and Norwegian group Norsk Hydro (NHY.OL).
+About 300,000 tonnes of the metal produced will go to the giant Alunorf rolling mill in Germany, which produces about 1.5 million tonnes of rolled aluminium annually and is jointly owned by Novelis and Norwegian group Norsk Hydro.

 A further 100,000 tonnes will go to a Novelis plant in Switzerland.